-About a week ago, I shared my experiences touring part of the Congo Nile Trail.
-This expedition gave me an opportunity to discover the magical Rugabano area and trace the source of Nyabarongo River.
+While riding along the Congo Nile Trail, I discovered the magical Rugabano area and traced the source of Nyabarongo River.
 I was astonished by the Congo Nile Divide and saw water being dispensed to the drainage basins of both the Congo and the Nile.

 From Rugabano, I proceeded to Gisovu Tea Estate.
 I was awestruck by the beauty of the manicured hills of Gisovu.
-The grandeur of the picturesque landscape, coupled with the artistically trimmed green crops, not to mention the view of Lake Kivu and Nyungwe forest took my breath away.
+The grandeur of picturesque hills, coupled with the artistically trimmed green crops, not to mention the view of Lake Kivu and Nyungwe forest took my breath away.

-Many years ago, the upper side of the stage I covered was part of Nyungwe forest.
+Many years ago, the upper side of the stretch I covered was part of Nyungwe forest.
 A study conducted by Antioch University revealed that the forest lost 150 square kilometers of its cover between 1958 and 1973.
-Before Rwanda stepped up conservation efforts under the current administration, Nyungwe was a victim of constant encroachment by man for over a century.
+Before Rwanda’s current administration stepped up conservation efforts, Nyungwe was a victim of constant encroachment by man for over a century.

 Population growth around the forest brought forth more pressure.
 New settlements emerged at the expense of vegetation.
 Trees were replaced by crops.
 Hunters did irreparable damage.
 More trees were chopped off in the process of setting up mining camps and many more were burned by honey harvesters.
 Members of the surrounding communities relied on the forest for food, firewood, construction materials and medicine, to name but a few.